thedhanawada/SpinOnSubmitJS/README.md

 ## License

 SpinOnSubmitJS is released under the [MIT license](https://github.com/thedhanawada/SpinOnSubmitJS/blob/main/LICENSE).
-This is a permissive open-source software license that allows for free use, modification, and distribution of the software without requiring payment or attribution.
+This is a permissive open-source software license, which allows for free use, modification, and distribution of the software without requiring payment or attribution.

-The [MIT license](https://opensource.org/licenses/MIT) is a widely-used open-source software license that permits free use, modification, and distribution of the software without requiring payment or attribution.
-This means that anyone can use, modify, and distribute the software without having to pay or give credit to the original author.
+The [MIT license](https://opensource.org/licenses/MIT) is a widely-used open-source software license that gives permission for free use, modification, and distribution of the software, without any obligation of payment or attribution.
+This signifies that anyone has the liberty to use, modify, and distribute the software without needing to make any payment or credit the original author.

-Using an open-source license like the MIT license is important because it ensures that the software can be used and improved upon by as many people as possible.
-By releasing SpinOnSubmitJS under the MIT license, we hope to encourage others to use and contribute to the project, and to promote the wider adoption of open-source software in general.
+The adoption of an open-source license like the MIT license is significant because it ensures that the software can be utilized and enhanced by as many individuals as possible.
+By releasing SpinOnSubmitJS under the MIT license, it's aimed to inspire others to use and contribute to the project, and to foster the broader adoption of open-source software in general.

-We take the licensing of SpinOnSubmitJS seriously, and believe that it is a key part of the project's success.
-We encourage you to read the [license](https://github.com/thedhanawada/SpinOnSubmitJS/blob/main/LICENSE) in full before using or contributing to the project, and to abide by its terms in your use and distribution of the software.
+The licensing of SpinOnSubmitJS is considered with great importance, believing it as a fundamental part of the project's success.
+You are encouraged to read the [license](https://github.com/thedhanawada/SpinOnSubmitJS/blob/main/LICENSE) thoroughly before using or contributing to the project, and to comply with its terms in your use and distribution of the software.